Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

-The brightness temperatures predicted by the RADEX models m01 and m02 are shown in Figure~\ref{tempsone}, to emphasize the large deviations beween the predictions of the two models, especially for lower $J$ transitions.
+The constraints on the parameter space for the non-LTE models are weak, as expected given the limited sampling of the SLED and the large error bars, and cannot well distinguish between the LTE and non-LTE scenarios.
+The brightness temperatures predicted by both the LTE and non-LTE models are shown in Figure~\ref{tempsone}, emphasizing the large deviations beween the predictions of the two models, especially for lower $J$ transitions.
 The measured data points have been scaled by the lensing magnification factors listed in Table~\ref{tab:cont} when available, and by a factor of 10 in all other cases.
-This figure shows that the constraints on the model parameters can be tightened by measurements of lower $J$ transitions, especially the CO(1-0) line.
-Even if most of the CO(1-0) emission comes from a colder gas component, using this value as an upper limit will help rule out some regions of the parameter space, as in our example for SDP.81.
+This figure shows that the constraints on the model parameters can be tightened by measurements of lower $J$ transitions, especially the CO(1$-$0) line.
+Even if most of the CO(1$-$0) emission comes from a colder gas component, using this value as an upper limit will help rule out some regions of the parameter space, as in our example for SDP.81.